 The Largest Flea Market in The World

 Definitely the place to shopping.
 Is believed Chatuchak is the largest flea market in the world.
 Also called, JJ, and weekend market.
 A must visit.27 sections, 200,000 visitors per week, more than 15,000 shops and stalls.
-It’s easy to get lost in many of narrow alleys.
+It’s easy to get lost in many narrow alleys.
 Maps are available, but forget them and just walk as you feel and have fun.
 Don’t worry you will easily find your way.
-ATMs section 23, money changer at Mo Chit BTS station.
+ATMs section 23, money changer at Mo Chit BTS, and MRT Chatuchak Park station.
 Beware of pickpockets.

 A person who has the potential to attain spiritual enlightenment.

-Bangkokians like “their” flea market, go shopping, eating, and as an entertainment, every class of society of all age go there.
+Bangkokians like “their” flea market, go shopping, eating, and as entertainment, all classes of society of any ages go there.
 It’s better to get there early, cooler and not crowded, or around 16.30 when the crowd becomes less dense.